lukesmmr/grafana-loki-stack/README.md

    - Consider object storage (S3, etc.) for large or long-term retention.

 4. **Scaling**
-   - For high volumes, look into Loki’s distributed mode or external storage.
+   - For high volumes, look into Loki's distributed mode or external storage.

 ---